 And a fat-to-protein ratio of about 56%.

-When you consider the protein-boosting effect of the dried peas, pea protein, flaxseed and dried potato, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the dried peas, pea protein, flaxseed and dried potato, this looks like the profile of a kibble still containing a notable amount of meat.

-Rachael Ray Nutrish Dish contains both grain and grain-free dry dog foods using a moderate amount of named meat meal as its main source of animal protein, thus earning the brand 3.5 stars.
+Rachael Ray Nutrish Dish contains both grain-inclusive and grain-free dry dog foods that use a notable amount of named meat meal as their primary source of animal protein, thus earning the brand 4.5 stars.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.